-Net change in Fund Balance - Governmental Fund \$ 1,497,077 Governmental funds report capital outlays as expenditures.
-However, in the Statement of Activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which depreciation (\$0) exceeded capital purchases (\$0) in the current period. - Governmental funds report lease expense as expenditures.
+Net change in fund balance - governmental fund \$ 1,968,716 The governmental fund reports capital outlays as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which depreciation (\$0) exceeded capital outlay (\$0) in the current period. - The governmental fund reports lease expense as expenditures.
 However, in the Statement of Activities, the lease is capitalized as a right-to-use asset along with a corresponding lease liability to reflect the future obligation.
-The cost of these right-to-use asset are amortized (\$34,236) over the life of the lease including implied interest (\$289) which exceeded the lease payment (\$33,792) in the current period.
-(34,235) Long-term liabilities are not due during the current year and, therefore, the change is not recorded in the governmental fund.
-(189,292) Change in Net Position - Governmental Activities \$ 1,273,550
+The cost of these right-to-use assets are amortized (\$34,235) over the life of the lease including implied interest (\$222) which exceeded the lease payment

+Long-term liabilities are not due during the current year and, therefore, the change is not recorded in the governmental fund